weekendesk/nodegate/assets/documentation/api-reference-modifiers.md

 ## routeMatch(regex, pipeline)

-Execute the `pipeline` argument if the path of the current route match the regex.
+Execute the `pipeline` argument if the path of the current route matches the regex.
 Mainly usefull for the `beforeEach()` pipeline.

 _Arguments_